-Your child should bring their reading wallet, containing their reading diary and reading books, into school every day.
-It is expected that your child will be heard read at home at least 3 times a week and a comment logged in their diary.
+Your child should bring their reading diary and reading books, into school every day.
+It is expected that your child will be heard read at home each day and a comment logged in their diary.
 Reading diaries will be monitored each day in school.
 When your child is heard read in school, we will record a comment.

 Reading books will be collected in every Thursday and will be changed.
 If their reading diary shows that they have not read one or any of the books, the book or books will not be changed.

 Please read the following information from researchers in the United States who were looking at the impact of parents reading with, and listening to, their child at home:

 “…Here’s how many words kids would have heard by the time they were 5 years old: